Seaside Plaza: Increasing Resiliency through CHP and Foam Insulation

 The master-metered complex underwent a deep energy retrofit, including the installation of cogeneration with automatic backup power.
 Fortunately the complex did not lose grid power in the days following Superstorm Sandy; had grid power gone down, the automatic backup capability of the cogeneration unit would have kept the building operational with essential services including heat and hot water.

-In addition to CHP, we recommended insulating the buildings’ exterior walls.
+In addition to a Combined Heat and Power System, we recommended insulating the buildings’ exterior walls.
 Small holes were drilled into the existing walls to allow open cell foam to be injected without tearing down sheetrock, this minimized disturbance to the tenants and kept project costs down.
 The extent and consistency of the spray foam application was then verified with an infrared camera and the holes were patched and painted.